jtl5770/goleds/Hardware.md

 or e.g. the capacitors at the power inputs of the chips silently ignored...)

-I assume this is for sure not the most elegant way to do the multiplexing.
+I know this is for sure not the most elegant way to do the multiplexing.
 E.g. I see no good reason why I didn't do the `CS` select on the two ADCs directly via a GPIO pin (instead of via two `OR` gates) that can be set to `LOW` and ignore the `CS` pin from the Pi completely (remember, `CS` needs to be pulled `LOW` to active the SPI device).
-I assume this is for historical reasons - the whole board is the result of me actually creating my first digital circuit some years ago.
+I can only assume this is for historical reasons - the whole board is the result of me actually creating my first digital circuit some years ago - and I simply don't remember anymore the full process to arrive at the final stage.

 Anyway - it seems to work. `CLK` is shared among all devices, `MISO` between both ADCs.
 MOSI is connected to both ADCs, but gated through